 Last Updated on

-In the Pennsylvania woods, about 100 miles from New York City (35 miles from the nearest city of Scranton PA), The Lodge At Woodloch in Hawley PA is the upscale, luxury-spa component of The Woodloch Pines Resort – situated about 2 miles away.
+The Lodge At Woodloch in Hawley PA is located on 150 woodland acres in the Pennsylvania woods, about 100 miles from New York City.
+The Lodge is the upscale, luxury-spa component of The Woodloch Pines Resort – situated about 2 miles away.

-While the family-friendly Woodloch Pines has been family owned and operated for nearly 60 years, the adult-only (16 and up) Lodge At Woodloch opened in 2006.
-Remarkably, in that short span of time, this exclusive 57 room hotel, situated on 150 woodland acres, has been ranked among the Top Ten “World’s Best Destination Spas” by both Conde Nast Traveler and Travel+Leisure Magazine.
+Remarkably, in that short span of time, this exclusive 57 room hotel has been ranked among the Top Ten “World’s Best Destination Spas” by both Conde Nast Traveler and Travel+Leisure Magazine.